SmithWillSuffice/ohanga-pai/content/questions/23_shadow_banking.md

 (aka. government) is not financially constrained, so **(i)** can always provide full deposit insurance, and **(ii)** does not risk a currency depreciation nor hyperinflation when doing so.
-On a fixed exchange rate there would be such risk, but thy are entirely inapplicable to the USA economy today, and to most nations operating a fiat currency monopoly.
+On a fixed exchange rate there would be such risk, but they are entirely inapplicable to the USA economy today, and to most nations operating a fiat currency monopoly.

 ### Excess Credit Risk